gauravshelangia/4clojure-solutions/solution.md

 ```

 5. When operating on a list, the conj function will return a new list with one or more items "added" to the front.
-Note that there are two test cases, but you are expected to supply only one answer, which will cause all the tests to pass.
+Note that there are two
+cases, but you are expected to supply only one answer, which will cause all the tests to pass.
 ```clojure
 (= __ (conj '(2 3 4) 1))
 (= __ (conj '(3 4) 2 1))